ShaneeexD/Schedule-1-Calculator/README.md

 2. First, add ingredients and effects in their respective tabs
 3. Use the "Add Drug" button to create a new drug entry
 4. Specify ingredients and their quantities from the dropdown
-5. Add effects with potency levels from the dropdown
+5. Add effects from the dropdown
 6. View calculated costs based on ingredient prices
 7. Save and load your drug database